IanLiuTW/config/README.md

 - [https://www.hammerspoon.org/]

-- Use `Hammerspoon` for kitty window management (for creating a iTerm2 hotkey window experience on MacOS)
+- Use `Hammerspoon` for kitty to have a iTerm2 hotkey window experience on MacOS

 ### VS Code (use Neovim if possible)